Perforce and Methodics: Looking Ahead at the Semiconductor Industry and Semiconductor Design

 First, a relaxation of IP security was needed to enable remote access to IP that used to only be able to be worked on within the confines of company property.
 Even secure IP needed to be able to be downloaded onto remote workstations.

 Second, new security infrastructure was needed for these relaxed environments to ensure that people were only accessing the IP they needed to work on or integrate to.
-A new level of IP security had to be developed and tracked as part of the process.
+A new level of IP security had to be developed and tracked as part of the semiconductor design process.
 You also had to be much more careful if remote workers were stationed in a part of the world where IP couldn’t be exported to.

 This created a need for geofencing –even though the individual has access to the IP, they are prevented from accessing it due to their location.
 We discuss this more in our blog Why Traceability Is Important.